 The higher your deposit, the more attractive your offer.
 It shows how serious you are and the seller’s real estate agent will love you for it.
 Do not cheap out!

-You know what closing date is best for your circumstances, but if you are trying to stand out over other offers, try to give the sellers the date THEY want.
+You know what closing date is best for your circumstances, but if you are trying to stand out over other offers in the Ottawa market, try to give the sellers the date THEY want.
 That might mean closing quickly, and carrying two places for a short while, but it can make all the difference!

 This is where can get a little uncomfortable, and you have to know where to draw the line.
 Your real estate agent may pressure you into making a subject-free offer with absolutely no conditions, but we rarely advocate this approach.
 And in fact we saw first hand numerous instances where that proved disastrous in the GTA only last year.